alephium/www/src/content/blog/2023-11-06_Second-Developer-Workshop--Re-implementing-Friend-Tech-s-Smart-Contract-in-Ralph-806e3f6551aa/index.md

 description: 'Welcome to the second developer workshop!
 If you missed the first one, we dived into the basics of Ralph programming language, along with…'
 ---

-Welcome to the second developer workshop!
-If you missed the first one, we dived into the basics of Ralph programming language, along with…

----

 ### Second Developer Workshop: Re-implementing Friend.Tech’s Smart Contract in Ralph

 <figure id="6684" class="graf graf--figure graf--layoutOutsetCenter graf-after--h3">